lil-lab/nccg/README.md

    Supply the public IP address of master in place of <id>.

  2. On launching these instances, you can check the log in master.
 The final results will be printed in the log of master.
+    These should match the numbers reported in the main paper upon completion.

 ### Perform Learning